ND2NZ Format Conversion on AIVs

 Case Study

-- Application scenarios of ND2NZ format conversion on the AIV core
+- Applicable scenarios of ND2NZ format conversion on AIVs

-The inner axis of the input matrix is not 256-byte aligned, and the data volume is large, affecting the efficiency of format conversion.
+The inner axis of the input matrix is not 256-byte aligned, and the data size is large, affecting the efficiency of real-time format conversion.

 The operator specifications are as follows.